-Should Shakespeare's Macbeth Be Portrayed as a Villain or Is Macbeth a Tragic Hero and Victim?
+Should Macbeth Be Portrayed as a Villain, a Victim, or a Tragic Hero?

 If you have seen Macbeth performed on stage several times you will realise that no two Macbeths are ever played in quite the same way.